 Algarve, Portugal

-If you’re not a golfer, there’s still plenty to keep you busy.
+Aside from golf, there’s still plenty to keep you busy.
 Sunseekers have a gorgeous array of golden beaches, secret bays, and rocky coves to visit, while culture enthusiasts can explore Faro, the Algarve’s historic capital.
-There are excellent all-inclusive hotels in Faro, but the largest resort town, Albufeira, usually has the most variety – as well as a lively nightlife, if that’s your thing.
-If you prefer to be based somewhere quieter, low-key Alvor and Olhos d’Agua have plenty to offer.
+There are excellent all-inclusive hotels in Faro, but the largest resort town, Albufeira, usually has the most choice – as well as lively nightlife, if that’s your thing.
+If you prefer somewhere quieter, low-key Alvor and Olhos d’Agua have plenty to offer.

 Tenerife, Spain

-Spain’s Canary Islands have long been a popular choice with Brits, and if you’re looking for a bargain, you’ll be pleased to learn many of Europe’s best all-inclusive resorts are found on this volcanic archipelago.
-But it’s Tenerife, the largest island, that has the most diversity, and the hotels are as varied as the landscape.
-Some of the best resorts are found in the island’s otherworldly interior, and offer a refreshingly different experience to accommodation on the coast.
+Spain’s Canary Islands have long been a popular choice with Brits, and many of Europe’s best all-inclusive resorts are found on this volcanic archipelago.
+But Tenerife, the largest island, is the most diverse, with hotels as varied as the landscape.
+Some of the best resorts are in the island’s otherworldly interior and offer a refreshingly different experience from accommodation on the coast.

 But it all depends on what you’re looking for.
 If you’re more interested in swimming and sunbathing than hiking and stargazing, your best options are on Tenerife’s south coast.
-Beach towns like Playa de las Americas and Los Cristianos have a dizzyingly wide array of resorts or, for something more upmarket, Costa Adeje has high-end hotels that are surprisingly affordable.
-But for something different, you may want to head to Buenavista, in the north, where you can discover another side of the island.
+Beach towns like Playa de las Américas and Los Cristianos have a dizzyingly wide array of resorts, while Costa Adeje has high-end hotels that are surprisingly affordable.

 Sunny Beach, Bulgaria

 For years, the beautiful beaches of Bulgaria’s Black Sea coast were a relatively well-kept secret.
-While this is no longer the case, it’s still one of the best-value destinations for an all-inclusive break – and for the very best deals, head to Sunny Beach.
-This purpose-built, modern town has everything you could want from a beach holiday: shimmering blue seas, hours of sunshine, fabulous restaurants, bustling nightlife, and a spotless Blue Flag beach spanning an impressive eight kilometres.
+While this isn’t the case now, it’s still one of the best-value destinations for an all-inclusive break – and for the very best deals, head to Sunny Beach.
+This purpose-built, modern town has everything you could want from a beach holiday: shimmering blue seas, hours of sunshine, fabulous restaurants, bustling nightlife, and a spotless Blue Flag beach spanning eight kilometres.

 If getting plenty of sun, sea, and sand is your main priority, you won’t be disappointed – and many of the all-inclusive resorts back right onto the beach.
-There’s never a shortage of sunloungers, but to save more pennies and lay your towel down for free, just walk a little further down the coast.
-History enthusiasts will want to visit the ancient UNESCO-listed city of Nessebar, just four kilometres away, while if you enjoy hiking, the dramatic mountains behind Sunny Beach are crisscrossed with trails.
+There’s never a shortage of sun loungers, but to save more pennies and lay your towel down for free, just walk a little further down the coast.
+History enthusiasts might like to visit the ancient UNESCO-listed city of Nessebar, just four kilometres away, while if you enjoy hiking, the dramatic mountains behind Sunny Beach are crisscrossed with trails.

 Final thoughts…

-All-inclusive holidays are far more diverse than many people think.
-While there are many luxurious resorts that offer a five-star experience, there are also plenty of budget-friendly hotels where you can enjoy a relaxing holiday without breaking the bank.
+All-inclusive holidays are far more diverse than many think.
+While many luxurious resorts offer a five-star experience, there are also plenty of budget-friendly hotels where you can enjoy a relaxing holiday without breaking the bank.

 Are you dreaming of an all-inclusive holiday?
 Or do you have any of your own favourite all-inclusive destinations to recommend?
 We’d love to hear about your travel experiences in the comments below.